Nilliz85/holidaze/README.md

 ## Latest Changes

 - Made the page at least slightly more responsive
+- Made it so that the Sign in form and the Sign up forms are now on seperate pages
 - Fixed broken booking functionality
 - fixed broken calendar so that both dates now "stick"
 - fixed calendar so that you can no longer book a date that has already passed